Cleveland: Climate

-Typical of the Great Lakes Region, Cleveland exhibits a continental climate with four distinct seasons, which lies in the humid continental (Köppen Dfa) zone.
-The climate is transitional with the Cfa humid subtropical climate.
-Summers are hot and humid, while winters are cold and snowy.
+Cleveland exhibits a humid continental (Köppen: Dfa) or humid subtropical (Köppen: Cfa) climate, depending on the isotherm used.
 Due to its proximity to Lake Erie, Cleveland experiences milder temperatures than much of Ohio, with relatively cooler summers and warmer winters.
 East of the mouth of the Cuyahoga, the land elevation rises rapidly in the south.
 Together with the prevailing winds off Lake Erie, this feature is the principal contributor to the lake-effect snow that is typical in Cleveland (especially on the city's East Side) from mid-November until the surface of the lake freezes, usually in late January or early February.
 The lake effect causes a relative differential in geographical snowfall totals across the city.
 On the city's far West Side, the Hopkins neighborhood only reached 100 in of snowfall in a season three times since record-keeping for snow began in 1893.
 By contrast, seasonal totals approaching or exceeding 100 in are not uncommon as the city ascends into the Heights on the east, where the region known as the "Snow Belt" begins.
-Extending from the city's East Side and its suburbs, the Snow Belt reaches up the Lake Erie shore as far as Buffalo.
+Extending from the city's East Side, the Snow Belt reaches up the Lake Erie shore as far as Buffalo.
+The worst winter storm in Cleveland's history was the Great Blizzard of 1978.

 The all-time record high in Cleveland of 104 °F was established on June 25, 1988, and the all-time record low of -20 °F was set on January 19, 1994.
 On average, July is the warmest month with a mean temperature of 74.5 °F, and January, with a mean temperature of 29.1 °F, is the coldest.
 Normal yearly precipitation based on the 30-year average from 1991 to 2020 is 41.03 in.
 The least precipitation occurs on the western side and directly along the lake, and the most occurs in the eastern suburbs.
 Parts of Geauga County to the east receive over 44 in of liquid precipitation annually.